elvissierra/Cr8ion/README.md

-Cre8ion is a web app that introduces users to the 3d modeling industry.
-It features things to know, allows users to upload and download their models to share, and Cre8ion also offers a service to allow individuals to request a custom model.
+Cr8ion is a web app that introduces users to the 3d modeling world.
+It features things to know for beginners, allows users to upload and download models to share, while also offering a service to allow individuals to request a custom models/ files from their favorite Cr8or.

 To run
 Install django,